MAR Fund – Protecting the Mesoamerican Reef

 Within the framework of the Saving Our Protected Areas program, MAR Fund implemented, during the 2012-2020 period, the Project “Conservation of Marine Resources in Central America” Phases I and II, carried out in nine priority CMPAs, with the financial contribution of the German Cooperation through the KfW.
 The German Cooperation has granted a new financial contribution to implement the Project “Protection of Maritime Resources in Central America III” (Phase III), which aims to maintain the continuity of the experiences of Phases I and II, for a 5-year period.

-Phase III will be developed through two calls for proposals addressed to the managers and co-managers of the CMPAs of the MAR.
-The first call for proposals will be addressed to the 14 CMPAs selected in the second regional prioritization exercise, and the second call for proposals will be addressed to all the CMPAs of the MAR (except for the areas whose proposals have been selected in the first call for proposals) and will seek joint proposals for at least two CMPAs.
+Phase III is implemented through two calls for proposals aimed at the managers and co-managers of the CMPAs of the MAR.
+The first, launched in July 2023, focused on the 14 CMPAs selected in the second regional prioritization exercise; 12 of them became grantees.
+The second, launched in August 2024, is aimed at all CMPAs of the MAR (except those selected in the first call for proposals) and seeks joint proposals from at least two CMPAs.
+Currently, this call is in the proposal evaluation process.

 The objective of Phase III is the conservation and sustainable use of natural resources in and between the coastal marine protected areas of the Mesoamerican Reef System.
 Its compliance is measured through three indicators: